Got a question or want to see if it’s already been asked, then this is the place.

 Q: Do you sell wholesale/to local restaurants?

-A: I am not taking on any wholesale customers, and there are no restaurants to which I sell crops at a wholesale level.
+A: I am not currently taking on any wholesale customers, and there are no restaurants to which I regularly sell crops.

 Q: Do you grow all the produce that you sell?